| CHAPTER D11 SEX |

 belongs to someone else; she is now not only yours, she is your own flesh.
 And

-you are always allowed to touch yourself (Ep
+you are always allowed to touch yourself (Ep 5:28,29).
+That is why husbands and wives

-times of fasting.
+except when it is agreed to do so during times of fasting.
 Why during fasting?
-Because fasting is a training session
+Because fasting is a training session when we focus on gaining

-saying No! to something our flesh really wants like food and sex.
-Fasting is an
+mastery over our carnal old man.
+We usually do that by saying No! to something our flesh really wants like food and sex.
+Fasting

-Reason.
-If we don’t properly train for battle we’ll be deceived, defeated, and
+and Reason.
+If we don’t properly train for battle we’ll be deceived, defeated,

-embarrassed.
+and embarrassed.

 We Christians are born of God.
 We are His